telerik/reporting-docs/knowledge-base/clear-redis-storage-telerik-reporting-rest-service.md

 ## Description

-When redeploying or restarting an application that uses Telerik Reporting REST Service, it might be necessary to clear the Reporting REST Service cache stored in Redis.
-This task can be accomplished through the Redis CLI by deleting all keys associated with the Reporting service.
-Keys can be identified by the Reporting version used or the [HostAppId](https://docs.telerik.com/reporting/api/telerik.reporting.services.reportserviceconfiguration#Telerik_Reporting_Services_ReportServiceConfiguration_HostAppId) set in the report service configuration.
+When redeploying or restarting an application that uses the Telerik Reporting REST Service, it might be necessary to clear the Reporting REST Service cache stored in Redis.
+This task can be accomplished through the [Redis CLI](https://redis.io/docs/latest/develop/connect/cli/) by deleting all keys associated with the Reporting service.
+Keys can be identified by the Reporting version used or the [HostAppId](/api/telerik.reporting.services.reportserviceconfiguration#Telerik_Reporting_Services_ReportServiceConfiguration_HostAppId) set in the report service configuration.

 This KB article also answers the following questions:
-- How do I remove Reporting REST Service cache from Redis on application restart?
+- How do I remove the Reporting REST Service cache from Redis on application restart?
 - What is the method to delete Telerik Reporting cache keys in Redis?
 - How can I ensure a clean Reporting cache in Redis for a new deployment?